ForeverPhoenix21/PacMen-Exercise/README.md

 ***

 **<p> Future updates: </p>**
-- Update code to actively track local buses in Boston
-- Add pins with discriptions to historical landmarks
-- Add pins to my favorite bars and breweries
-- Create buttons for different routes
+- Create collison barriers for pacmen to collide with.
-- Create a line trail of the route performed
+- Make the packmen change colors/size when colliding against a wall.
+- Add different addition buttons to manipulate the pacmen on the screen.

 ## Support: